ultimatemember/ultimatemember/readme.txt

 * Bugfixes:

-  - Fixed: A privilege escalation vulnerability used through UM Forms
+  - Fixed: A privilege escalation vulnerability used through UM Forms.
+Known in the wild that vulnerability allowed strangers to create administrator-level WordPress users.
+Please update immediately and check all administrator-level users on your website.

 = 2.6.4: June 27, 2023 =